 Tis’ the season for giving thanks, gathering with friends and family, and sharing your favorite seasonal recipes.
 There are those tried and true family recipes that must be on the table each Thanksgiving.
 And, then there are recipes you try when shaking things up, trying something new, and making new traditions.

-Executive Chef Jim Smith of The Humminbird Way has a recipe to share that is sure to become a staple on your holiday table.
+Executive Chef Jim Smith of The Hummingbird Way has a recipe to share that is sure to become a staple on your holiday table.

 Chairman of the Alabama Seafood Marketing Commission, past Executive Chef for the State of Alabama, and current owner of local favorite, The Hummingbird Way, Smith’s attention to sustainability, fresh and regional ingredients shines in his work.